Breaking Down The Sacramento Kings Schedule

 August 13th vs Los Angeles Lakers

-Originally, the Kings were lined up to play each team on their schedule–except for one: the last game of the season against the Los Angeles Lakers.
+Originally, the Kings were lined up to play each of the first seven teams on their schedule–with one change: the last game of the season against the Los Angeles Lakers.

-Sacramento was supposed to have a game against the Indiana Pacers, but the league opted to have the Kings face the number-one seed Lakers instead.
+Sacramento was supposed to have a game against the Indiana Pacers, but the league opted to have the Kings face the number-one seeded Lakers instead.

 While this might appear as a disadvantage for the Kings, keep in mind that it will be the last game of the season for Los Angeles as well.

-With the playoffs shortly after, expect Lakers stars LeBron James and Anthony Davis to rest, giving the Kings a strong chance to win the final game of the season.
+With the playoffs following shortly after the conclusion of the regular season, expect Lakers stars LeBron James and Anthony Davis to rest, giving the Kings a strong chance to win the final game of the season.

 Sacramento is 0-2 against the Lakers this season, including a 16-point loss in February and a narrow defeat in November that saw the Kings lose 99-97.